10 Sep 21 days South Africa Explorer Tour

 Day 10 – 13: Coffee Bay

-We are now located in the Heartland of the old South Africa in a region called Transkei; back in the days of Apartheid this part of the country was under self-administration by the local people.
-Since those days the region kept its rural charm with soft hills which stretch right to the Indian Ocean.
-It literally means to take off your shoes, relax and get in touch with the abundant nature and the rich culture around you!
-We leave Umzumbe at 8 a.m. in the morning and drive further down the East-Coast direction South!
-Final destination: Coffee Shack Backpackers in Coffee Bay.
-It is one of the leading backpacker hostels when it comes to sustainable tourism and Fair Trade on the East Coast and is located directly at the Bomvu River Mouth at the beach.
-It is truly AFRICAN TIME in Coffee Bay: We will explore, surf, relax and mission over the soft hills along the oceanside to spend time with the local Xhosa people who lived here for centuries.
-Once in a while you will spot a group of dolphins which make their way up the coast.
-Day 11 or 12 can be used for an amazing hike to the Hole in the Wall along the Indian Ocean, which is included, obviously that’s up to you guys.
+Today you head to the Heartland of the old South Africa to a region called Transkei.
+What makes this region special is the fact that it kept its rural charm with soft hills, which stretch right to the Indian Ocean.
+Final destination is a backpackers in Coffee Bay: Coffee Shack Backpackers.
+It is one of the leading backpacker hostels when it comes to sustainable tourism in South Africa.
+It is truly AFRICAN TIME in Coffee Bay: You will explore, surf, relax and spend time with the local Xhosa people.
+Day 11 or 12 can be used to the Hole in the Wall hike along the Indian Ocean, which is included in this South Africa tour.
 Otherwise, why not chill in the hammock with songs of Bob Marley in the background and stare at the ocean.
-Or try one of the plenty activities that are offered at Coffee Shack.
-OR just do nothing and relax!

 Included: Hole in the Wall Hike, breakfast, dinner, homestay with a local Xhosa family